jamieallen59/CV/README.md

 ### Qustodian UK
 **Design and Product Development.
 March 2012&mdash;June 2014**

-Responsible for full editorial control of all published content on the mobile app.
-Designing, writing and publishing hundreds of advertising campaigns on the app.
+Full editorial control of all published content on the mobile app.
+This consisted of designing, writing and publishing hundreds of advertising campaigns.
 The role also included:

 - proposing and presenting website, mobile website and app design improvements to development team and working closely through each iteration.
 - assembling detailed case studies of advertising campaigns internally including full data analysis and implementing improvements based on results.